jhelfer/helium-linux/README.md

 Running `scripts/build.sh` directly will not work unless you're running a Debian-based distro and have all necessary dependencies installed.
 This repo is designed to avoid having to configure the building environment on your Linux installation.

 ### Packaging
 After building, run `scripts/package.sh`.
 Alternatively, you can run `package/docker-package.sh` to build inside a Docker image.
+If you would like to sign the resulting AppImage, you can pass the `--sign` argument.

 Either of these scripts will create `tar.xz` and `AppImage` files under `build/`.